 Rummu Prison Travel Tips

 There are photos of sunbathers, repellers, and crazy teenagers jumping into the lake from the ruins.
 For more information and to get a peek inside, check out our travel vlog below.
 We show you exactly where to get into the compound safely and easily.

-Ämari Air Base and Soviet Cemetery
+Nearby Attraction – Ämari Air Base and Soviet Cemetery

 What makes this place unlike any other historic cemetery are the unique grave markers.
-The plots of the Soviet military pilots are topped with the actual fins from their very own Russian aircraft.
-It’s an eye-catching sight from the road and definitely worth a quick stop for a look.
+For instance, the plots of the Soviet military pilots are topped with the actual fins from their very own Russian aircraft.
+Hence, it’s an eye-catching sight from the road and worth a quick stop for a look.